 Clitoral vs. G-Spot Orgasm

-Let’s get down to the nitty gritty.
+Let’s get down to the nitty gritty of the different types of orgasms and how to orgasm.
 First, let’s look at how we define clitoral versus vaginal/G-spot orgasms.
 A clitoral orgasm will be defined as an orgasm that comes from external stimulation of the clitoris (regardless of whether there is penetration).
 A vaginal/G-spot orgasm will be defined as an orgasm that results from penetration only.
 So they’re two different things, right?
 Wrong!
 It depends on which part of the clitoris you stimulate.

 The clitoris is actually way bigger than you thought.
 In fact, all penises start out as clitorises before they develop, which means there’s a lot more pleasure zones going on than just that little button at the top.
 It’s shaped like a wide upside down V with a hat on it’s pointy end, the clitoris spans longer the vaginal opening.
 In fact, “Only one quarter of the clitoris is visible,” which means that the other 3/4’s are what are responsible for penetrative orgasms.
 Have a look!